CloudNativeEntrepreneur/sourced/README.md

 sourced
 =======

 Tiny framework for building models with the [event sourcing](http://cqrs.nu/Faq/event-sourcing) pattern (events and snapshots) that works in Node.js and the browser.
+Now written in Typescript and published in ESM and CJS.

 Unlike Active Record where entity state is persisted on a one-model-per row database format, event sourcing stores all the changes (events) to the entity, rather than just its current state.
 The current state is derived by loading all events, or a